booklore-app/booklore-docs/docs/email-setup.md

 After configuring your email provider, you'll need to add recipients who will receive your books via email.

+> 👥 **Personal Recipients:** Your recipient list is private to your account.
+Each user maintains their own list of recipients independently.

 1. Navigate to **Email** > **Recipients** in Booklore
 2. Click **Create Recipient**